el-3agamy/BookMarker/README.md

+This is a Bookmarker App to deploy a CRUD Operations :
-This simple and responsive app helps users:
+This  responsive app helps users:
 -Add a website's name and link.
 -Save it for later.
 -Quickly visit websites.